-We are governed by a Board that at the end of the year comprised of nine Directors: two Executive Directors and seven non-Executive Directors, one of whom is nominated by our trade union partners.
+We are governed by a Board that at the end of the year comprised of ten Directors: two Executive Directors and eight non-Executive Directors, two of whom are nominated by our trade union partners.
 The remaining six non-Executive Directors are independent.
-There was one non-Executive Director vacancy at the end of the year, which was filled on 4 February 2020.
 The Society has an Audit Committee, a Risk Committee and a Nominations and Remuneration Committee.